jails-org/Packages/reactor/README.md

 # reactor

-Reactor transform all jails components into reactive components.
+Reactor transforms all jails components into reactive components.

 > Version : `1.0.0`